Where is Marco Island and what’s it like?

 Places to stay on Marco Island

 Because we are tireless researchers we went around to check out four of the most popular lodging choices on Marco.
 Most places we contacted didn’t really know what travel bloggers were and thought we were travel agents, INS agents or something other than what we are but were very nice to us anyway!

-The Marriott Island Resort, Golf Club and Spa seems to us to be the “you can’t go wrong if you have a lot of money option”.
-Before getting upgraded to a “JW” in January of 2017 this was the Marriott U.S. property that has the most guests staying on points so if you’re a Marriott frequent-sleeper this would be a lovely place to spend those points you’ve been hoarding.
+The JW Marriott Marco Island Resort and Spa seems to us to be the “you can’t go wrong if you have a lot of money option”.
+Before getting upgraded to a “JW” in January of 2017 this was the Marriott U.S. property that had the most guests staying on points.
+Now that it’s gone fancypants it probably takes a lot more points and planning to stay here.
 If you’re spending actual dollars and it’s in season this is not an inexpensive property so inhale deeply before checking rates.
 In addition to high prices the Marriott does something we, and everyone else we know, disapproves of; they charge a resort fee.
 Isn’t the name of the place partly “resort”?
 It’s always especially vexing that it’s the properties with the highest prices that add on these fees.
 Before they became a JW they listed online what you get for the resort fees but we can longer find that or anywhere that even tells you about the fees.
 They’re at least $30 a day.

-The Marriott is on a beautiful beach and has everything you can think of, 700+ rooms, access to 2 golf courses, a spa, at least 6 restaurants, valet or self parking, three pools, a variety of watersports available on the beach and long-tenured friendly and caring staff.
+The Marriott is on a beautiful beach and has everything you can think of, 700+ rooms, access to 2 golf courses, a newly renovated spa, at least 6 restaurants, valet ($25 a day) or self parking, three pools, a variety of watersports available on the beach and long-tenured friendly and caring staff.
 They have jet skis you can rent, kayaks, a sailboat they take guests out on for shelling, settings where you can have weddings (Blonde always strongly advises against this activity), conference rooms, tennis courts, gift shops and a large breeding area for Bengal Tigers.
 OK, that last part wasn’t true but sometimes we wonder who reads what.